Here's a question I get all the time: "Why would I lock my gold in some IRA when I could just buy coins and keep them in my safe?"

 - • You're following a comprehensive wealth protection strategy

-The "Both" Strategy
+The "Why Not Both?"
+Strategy

 Gold IRA vs. Physical Gold FAQs